Membership in the CINJ Network

 - Overcome cancer health disparities due to race, geography, educational or socioeconomic status.

 - Contribute to the development of new treatments and hasten their availability to patients within our communities.

 As one of only 41 NCI-designated Comprehensive Cancer Centers in the nation, Rutgers Cancer Institute of New Jersey and our Network hospitals are held to the nation’s toughest standards.
 Patients receiving care at the Cancer Institute of New Jersey or one of our Network facilities have options only available at NCI-designated cancer center or its Network member institutions.
 CINJ Network hospitals provide:

 - Timely cancer screening and treatment at an institution that must uphold the highest standards of the American College of Surgeons’ Commission on Cancer criteria for Cancer Programs.
 This requires a detailed on-site review every three years to maintain accreditation.

 - Access to the latest cancer prevention, early detection and treatment options through the CINJ Oncology Group clinical research program.

 - Cancer care directed at healthy survivorship.
-Together, The Cancer Institute of New Jersey and its Network of hospitals is working on a variety of topics facing survivors, ranging from diet to sexuality.
+Together, the Cancer Institute of New Jersey and its Network of hospitals is working on a variety of topics facing survivors, ranging from diet to sexuality.
 We are also studying ways of treating cancer with the least side effects so that all cancer survivors are healthy and have a good quality of life.

 Services Provided by CINJ to Network Hospitals

-- Access to clinical research treatment, prevention and detection clinical trials, including those of The Cancer Institute of New Jersey and National Cooperative Groups through the Cancer Institute of New Jersey Oncology Group (CINJOG).
+- Access to clinical research treatment, prevention and detection clinical trials, including those of Rutgers Cancer Institute of New Jersey and National Cooperative Groups through the Cancer Institute of New Jersey Oncology Group (CINJOG).